Greenland Dock, Southwark

 The dock was excavated in 1696 and was originally named Howland Great Wet Dock after the family that owned the land.
 By the mid-18th century it had become a base for Arctic whalers and was renamed Greenland Dock.

-The London Docklands Development Corporation commissioned a plan for mixed developments of squares and streets integrated into the existing environment and community.
 Between 1984 and 1990, 1,250 homes were built at Greenland Dock, notably townhouses and apartment blocks by the Danish company Islef.
 The scheme was a success and demand for the new housing exceeded expectations.
 In 1990 the Surrey Docks Watersports Centre and a waterside pub opened.
-The smaller South Dock now serves as a marina.

 Postal district: SE16